Featured Resource

 When addressing your current library of PDFs, you have two main options.
 You can either leave all PDFs linked and systematically work through them in order of priority, or you can temporarily remove them from your site and add them back only as they are made accessible.
 Your choice will depend on your resources, timing, and the number of files you need to convert.

 Whichever path you choose—DIY or professional services—it’s important to communicate your efforts to your school community.
 Update your website accessibility policy to articulate that you’re in the process of addressing PDF accessibility.
-This transparency demonstrates your commitment to inclusivity and can help manage expectations as you work through the process.

 Remember, making your PDFs accessible is an ongoing process.
 As you create new documents or update existing ones, maintain your commitment to accessibility.
 Train your staff on accessibility best practices for document creation, and consider implementing a final accessibility check in your document publishing workflow.